bazel-contrib/bazel-lib/docs/copy_to_directory.md

                          <a href="#copy_to_directory_action-replace_prefixes">replace_prefixes</a>, <a href="#copy_to_directory_action-allow_overwrites">allow_overwrites</a>, <a href="#copy_to_directory_action-is_windows">is_windows</a>)
 </pre>

-Legacy helper function to copy files to a directory.
+Legacy factory function to copy files to a directory.

 This helper calculates copy paths in Starlark during analysis and performs the copies in a bash/bat script.
 For improved analysis and runtime performance, it is recommended the switch